 Does Depression Make You Tired?

-Low energy and overwhelming fatigue can be symptomatic of all three of these types of depression.
+Low energy and overwhelming fatigue can be symptomatic of all three types of depression.
 This means that the answer to the question at the top of this page (Does depression make you tired?) is yes, it most definitely can.

-In addition to knowing the answer to the question, “Does depression make you tired?” many people who struggle with this mental health concern also often want to know how this physical effect occurs.
+Many people who struggle with this mental health concern also often want to know how this physical effect occurs.
 In other words, why does depression make you tired?

 One easy (but not necessarily satisfying) answer is that fatigue is simply one of the symptoms of depression.
 Digging a bit deeper, here are five possible reasons why depression makes you tired:

-Disrupted Sleep
+Disrupted Sleep from Depression

 If you have been struggling with depression, there’s a decent chance that your sleep patterns have been disrupted.
 This may mean that you have had difficulty falling asleep and staying asleep (which is commonly referred to as insomnia).
 It could also mean that you have been sleeping much more than normal (which is known as hypersomnia).
 Both of these extremes can cause you to feel fatigued throughout the day.

-Lack of Movement
+Lack of Movement Because of Depressive Disorders

 When you’re in the midst of a depressive episode, it can be difficult to muster the motivation to get out of bed and simply get through the day.
 At these times, summoning the energy to participate in “extra” activities such as going for a walk, riding your bike, or hitting the gym may simply be beyond your capacity.
 But exercising, while temporarily tiring, can boost your energy levels.
 If you’re not incorporating an ample amount of physical movement into your daily schedule, this can exacerbate your fatigue.

-Poor Nutrition
+Poor Nutrition Caused by Depression

 Depression can also have a negative impact on your eating habits.
 For some people, lack of appetite is a symptom of their depressive disorder.
 For others, even though they’re hungry, depression robs them of the energy and motivation to prepare a healthy meal.
 If you haven’t been eating enough – or if you have been subsisting on a diet of fast food or prepackaged meals – you’re not getting the nutrients you need, which can amplify your exhaustion.

-Emotional Exhaustion
+Emotional Exhaustion of Depression

 Another answer to the question, “Why does depression make you tired?” is that this condition can increase your sensitivity to stress while simultaneously undermining your ability to process it.
 Even though stress is an emotional phenomenon, it can have a physical impact (which is why people often refer to stressful days as having been emotionally exhausting).

-Effects of Medication
+Effects of Medication Can Make You Sleepy

 Though this is not a direct cause of the depression itself, fatigue can be a side effect of certain antidepressants.
 Sometimes, fatigue can be a temporary experience as your body adjusts to a medication.
 But if you continue to lack energy even after you’ve been taking a prescription antidepressant for an extended period, you should discuss this effect with your healthcare provider.
 This could be a sign that you need to try a different medication.